 About Connecticut Affordable Housing Conference: Thriving Communities

-Partnership for Strong Communities (PSC) will host the fourth annual Connecticut Affordable Housing Conference (CAHC) virtually November 13-14, 2023.
+The Partnership for Strong Communities (the Partnership) hosted the fourth annual Connecticut Affordable Housing Conference (CAHC) virtually November 13-14, 2023.
 The CAHC is our opportunity to come together to learn, share, and collaborate to expand housing affordability and access in Connecticut.

-We are excited to host two days of sessions relevant to affordable housing advocates, policymakers, developers, lenders, funders, housing authorities, and the public.
-This year we will feature sessions spotlighting strategies and solutions that establish housing as the key to thriving communities.
-The CAHC will conclude with an in-person conference reception on Tuesday evening.
+We were excited to host two days of sessions relevant to affordable housing advocates, policymakers, developers, lenders, funders, housing authorities, and the public.
+This year we featured sessions spotlighting strategies and solutions that establish housing as the key to thriving communities.
+The CAHC concluded with an in-person conference reception on Tuesday evening.

 CAHC content is free and open to all thanks to our generous sponsors.